-To optimize the results of email campaigns, the subject of A/B testing is systematically proposed.
-Almost all the tools offer an A/B test functionality, so why deprive yourself of it?
-Moreover, once you understand how to use it, it's almost a little bit of a drug (and it's fun).
-On the other hand, a question always comes up "Marion, for an object test, we take the opening rate, do we agree?
-As it is a recurring question from our customers, it deserved a chti' article about it!
+For optimize email campaign resultsthe subject of A/B testing is systematically proposed.
+Almost every tool has an A/B testing function, so why deprive yourself?
+What's more, once you understand how to use it, it's almost addictive (and fun too).
+On the other hand, there's one question that always comes up: "Marion, for an object test, we do take the opening rate, don't we?
+As it's a recurring question from our customers, it deserved a nice article on the subject!

 A quick look at what A/B testing is